What Are the Three Stages Of Clinical Trials?

 Phase 3 trials provide the largest amounts of safety data.
 Studies in this third phase are longer in duration and involve hundreds, if not thousands, of participants.
 This means that results are much more likely to display any rarer side effects that did not appear in the earlier phases of research, as well as evaluate effectiveness across a more reliable sample size.

-Treatments that demonstrate effectiveness and safety throughout this phase will be eligible for regulatory approval, which if successful, allows the drug to enter the market and become available for doctors to prescribe.
+Treatments that demonstrate effectiveness and safety throughout this phase will be eligible for regulatory approval, which, if successful, allows the drug to enter the market and become available for doctors to prescribe.

 This extensive testing means that only around 25-30% of all the drugs in the clinical development process are approved to finally make it on to the market.
+To make it to market, the new treatment has to be proven to be more effective than the current standard treatment, and doesn’t cause adverse side effects.

 Post Market Safety Monitoring